szoftveres/RF_Microwave/radar/README.md

 #### VCO

 Requirements towards the VCO is relatively linear tuneability and flat power output across the band.
 The design in this radar is a dsicrete transistor Colpitts type varicap-tuned oscillator with buffered output.
-A 0-5V tuning voltage range can tune the oscillator between approximately 800 MHz and 1 GHz, the required 30 MHz is a fraction of that, ensuring good linearity.
-An on-board trimmer sets the center frequency of the VCO, the FM modulation comes from the ramp waveform generator.
+An on-board trimmer provides 0-5V tuning voltage, this sets the center frequency of the oscillator oscillator from approximately 800 MHz and 1 GHz; the external FM modulation comes from the ramp waveform generator.
+The required 30 MHz deviation is a fraction of the full tuning range of the VCO, ensuring good linearity.
 Output level is relatively flat across the band, at +2dBm.
 The output is lightly coupled and buffered, hence following stages have no pulling effect on the VCO.

 ![VCO_schem](VCO_schem.png)